 - Delayed production can lead to rushed shipping to clients.
 Organizations might need to pay steep overnight shipping costs, which can add up to thousands of dollars.

 - Malfunctions can cause workplace injuries or even loss of life.

-Since manufacturing work occurs around the clock and involves many moving, changing parts, automated systems that operate on mobile devices are the best way to maintain uptime.
+Since manufacturing work occurs around the clock and involves many moving, changing parts, automated systems that operate on mobile devices connected to your ERP system are the best way to maintain uptime.

-Manual entry also means the data is not updated instantly; instead, organizations might not see updates in the system until the following business day.
-This might also cause machine parts to break down, which may lead to rush-ordering.
-This clerical error causes production to stop and the organization to spend thousands of dollars on shipping.
+Manual entry also means the data is not updated instantly—organizations may not see updates in the system until the following business day.
+When a machine breaks down, lack of parts may lead to rush ordering.
+Even a simple clerical error causes production to stop and the organization to spend thousands of dollars on shipping.

 Most importantly, having a dedicated MRO management solution enables companies to focus on their business priorities and functions rather than using manual labor on inventory maintenance.
 This provides more uptime for organizations to do what they do best: produce excellent materials.

-- JD Edwards
+- Oracle’s JD Edwards

 - Oracle E-Business